Culture and Art

 The beauty of nature is spread across Banyuwangi from the west to the east.
 Mountains, forests and beaches mark the landscape of the regency.
 For instance, Ijen Crater, in the western part of Banyuwangi is famous for its beautiful crater lake, the traditional sulfur miners who amazingly climb up and down the slope of Mount Merapi, and the plantations that cover the Crater’s slope.
 The National Park of Meru Betiri is famous for its Java Tiger and turtles.
 These locations form the center of the Tourism Developed area which is called the Diamond Triangle, which connects one Tourism Object to another.

 Banyuwangi also has various art, culture, customs and traditions.
 One of the typical arts of Banyuwangi is Gandrung, a welcoming dance for distinguished guests.
 The dance is the defining dance of Banyuwangi.
 Besides Gandrung, Seblang, Kuntulan, Damarwulan, Angklung, Ketoprak, Barong, Kendang Kempul, Jaranan are arts that can be seen in Banyuwangi.
 Other customs that can be observed in Banyuwangi include the sea offering, metik (a celebration performed before rice and coffee harvesting), Rebo Wekasan, Kebo Visit Banyuwangi the Real Tropical Country keboan, Ruwatan, Tumplek punjen, Gredoan, Endog-endogan, etc. These events are performed every year and are included in the Calendar of Events of Banyuwangi.
+Black Friday sale ads are getting popular again.
 The typical handicrafts and traditional foods are available across Banyuwangi.
 The products and places that should be visited are Batik Tulis at Temenggungan and Tempo, Bamboo handicraft at Kecamatan Rogojampi and Kalipuro, etc. Banyuwangi also has typical food products; such as bagiak, selai pisang (banana jam) etc.

 There native people of Banyuwangi are Banyuwanginese.
 They have their own dialect which combines the languages of Javanese and Balinese.
 Ethnic Javanese, Madurese, Balinese and people from Banjar also call Banyuwangi home.
 The diverse natural scenery, the rich art, culture, customs and traditions, constitute worthy treasures that must be introduced to all people.
 The people of Banyuwangi and the local government will be supported and benefited by tourism.
 The income from tourism will provide the capital to develop the regency of Banyuwangi.
 Tourists will also benefit from their rich experiences as they visit Banyuwangi.